Book Your Stay With Us

 Standard Single: Private room with twin bed(s); sink in room; shared hall bath.

-Deluxe with private bath: Full bed; private bath.
+Deluxe with private bath: Full size bed; private bath.

 Guest House: Chalet-style two-bedroom apartment with private bath; small living room/sitting area with sleep sofa; kitchenette with refrigerator (no cooking facilities).